DavidB256/DavidB256/README.md

-Hello!
-I’m David Bass, a third year undergraduate Echols Scholar at the University of Virginia working towards a B.S. in statistics, a B.A. in mathematics, and minors in biology and Spanish.

-I’m interested in computational genomics, protein structure prediction, mathematical statistics, education, and everything in between.
+Third-year student at the University of Virginia double majoring in statistics and mathematics with minors in biology and Spanish.
+Passionate about computational biology, evolutionary genomics, mathematical statistics, education, and everything in between.

-I'm currently researching microscale patterns in E. coli evolution with computational genomics techniques with the Wu Lab.
+I am currently researching patterns in E. coli evolution with computational genomics techniques with the Wu Lab at the University of Virginia Department of Biology.

 Reach me via email at djb3ve@virginia.edu or on LinkedIn at https://www.linkedin.com/in/david-bass-586131190/.